MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 The Rights Management owner for a document or email is logged as the **owner-email** field in the [usage logs](log-analyze-usage.md#how-to-interpret-your-usage-logs).

+> [!NOTE]
-Note that the Rights Management owner is independent from the Windows file system Owner.
+> The Rights Management owner is independent from the Windows file system Owner.
 They are often the same but can be different, even if you don't use the SDKs or PowerShell.
+>
 ## Rights Management use license

 When a user opens a document or email that has been protected by Azure Rights Management, a Rights Management use license for that content is granted to the user.
 This use license is a certificate that contains the user's usage rights for the document or email message, and the encryption key that was used to encrypt the content.
 The use license also contains an expiry date if this has been set, and how long the use license is valid.